Created: Wednesday, 27 June 2018

 Is corrective surgery beneficial or effective?

-- There is no global consensus on whether corrective surgery is beneficial or harmful to an intersex person’s physical, emotional and social development, though courts in other countries have ruled that corrective surgery is not medically necessary in most cases and therefore can wait until the child is able to make the decision for zieself There are currently no guidelines on this issue for medical practitioners in Kenya
+- There is no global consensus on whether corrective surgery is beneficial or harmful to an intersex person’s physical, emotional and social development, though courts in other countries have ruled that corrective surgery is not medically necessary in most cases and therefore can wait until the child is able to make the decision for themself.
+Additionally, different scholars state that some intersex conditions require immediate corrective surgery while others don’t.

 What is Intersex Genital Mutilation (IGM)?

-- Like Female Genital Mutilation (FGM), IGM is any procedure involving partial or total removal of the genitalia or other injury to the reproductive organs of newborn intersex babies, infants or children, for non-medical reasons
+- Just like Female Genital Mutilation (FGM), IGM is any procedure involving partial or total removal of the genitalia or other injury to the reproductive organs of an intersex baby, infants or children.

 Gender Pronouns: How do I refer to an intersex person?